 Favorite children’s book: Shel Silverstein’s “The Giving Tree”

 Bret is a two-time Olympian and played 17 years in the National Hockey League (NHL), winning the Stanley Cup in 2006.
-Currently, Bret is a hockey analyst for Comcast Sportsnet California, covering the NHL and the San Jose Sharks.
+Currently, Bret is the radio color analyst for the San Jose Sharks.
 He also helps with the USA Women’s Olympic Team as an assistant coach.
 In 2011 he started his own licensing company, E360 Global, and is the co-founder of Rosterbot.com and Tsu.ya by Kristi Yamaguchi.
 Bret’s wife, Olympic Gold Medalist Kristi Yamaguchi, and their two daughters, Keara and Emma, are his highest priority.

 Favorite children’s book: J.K.
 Rowling’s “Harry Potter” series

 Andrew brings more than 10 years of nonprofit management experience to the ADF board.
 Currently Director of Engagement for Cooper, an award-winning design and business strategy consultancy, Andrew previously served as Executive Director of Alumni Relations for University of California, San Francisco, Andrew previously worked for University of California, Berkeley, the George Washington University and Edelman Public Relations.
 Andrew also spends his time volunteering with the Association of Fundraising Professionals and singing with San Francisco a cappella group Scales of the City-an organization he founded.

-Matt is a Director of Global Human Resources at Gap, Inc., where he focuses on organizational design and effectiveness, change management, employee relations and engagement.
-He is also the Co-President of Gap, Inc.’s Asian Pacific Islander Employee Resource Group.
+Matt is on the People Team at Facebook, where he focuses on organizational design and effectiveness, change management, employee relations and engagement.
 When not working, Matt can be found performing with the professional Japanese drum ensemble San Jose Taiko.

 Favorite children’s book: Margaret Wise Brown’s “Good Night Moon”